 - The teacher will discuss your child's progress with you at our parents' evenings.
 At these meetings, you will be informed of your child's progress and any additional support that is being given. - When a teacher or yourselves (as parents/carers) raise concerns about your child's progress, you will discuss what targeted support your child has had.
-If this support has not met your child's needs then this will be discussed further with the SENCO. - We also have meeting every half term between each class teacher and the Head teacher to ensure that all children are making good progress.
-This is another way that your child may be identified as not making as much progress as expected. - We also hold pupil progress meetings every term these allow several children in every class, to be identified to make accelerated progress on a termly basis.
-You will be invited to meetings where targeted support will be given to help your child progress quickly, and advice on activities to complete at home, as well as in school.
-This is a short term arrangement to help your children make progress before a decision is made if individual targets are needed on a regular basis. - If your child is identified as not making progress we will make a decision about whether to monitor or set individual targets.
-When individual targets are set, your child will have their own Support Plan which outlines their immediate next steps to support them to make progress in their area of difficulty.
-These support plans are reviewed half termly and you will be invited to these meetings and reviews. - We may also set up individual or group interventions or provide specific support.
-These interventions may take place for a short period or over a longer period time but your child's progress during this time will be assessed regularly.

-If your child continues to not make the expected rate of progress then we will discuss with you the next possible steps.
-These could include the following:

-- Further in school interventions- a different intervention/smaller group/1-1 support - Discussion of your child at the multi-agency termly planning meeting - Consultation and advice from outside agencies (e.g. Educational Psychologist, Speech Therapist, Occupational Therapist etc).
+If this support has not met your child's needs then this will be discussed further with the SENCO. - We also have meeting every term between each class teacher and the Headteacher to ensure that all children are making good progress.
+This is another way that your child may be identified as not making as much progress as expected. - If your child is identified as not making progress we will make a decision about whether to monitor or to set individual targets.
+When individual targets are set, your child will have their own Individual Education Plan (IEP) which outlines their immediate next steps to support them to make progress in their area of difficulty.
+These IEPs are formally reviewed three times per year. - We may also set up an intervention group or provide target group support.
+These groups may take place for a short period or over a longer period time but your child's progress during this time will be assessed regularly. - If your child continues to not make the expected rate of progress then we will discuss with you the next possible steps.
+These could include the following: - Further in school interventions- a different intervention/smaller group/1-1 support - Consultation and advice from outside agencies (e.g. Educational Psychologist, Speech Therapist, Occupational Therapist etc).

 If you do have any concerns we recommend that you speak to your child's class teacher initially and at the earliest opportunity.
-These concerns will then be shared with Mrs O'Brien (SENCO) so appropriate actions can be set to ensure that your child receives the support necessary as soon as possible.
+These concerns will then be shared with Mrs Myatt (SENCO) and appropriate actions can be set to ensure that child receives the support necessary.

-How will the teaching be adapted for my child with learning needs (SEND)?
+How will the teaching be adapted for my child with learning needs (SEN and/or SEND)?

 Our class teachers plan lessons according to the specific needs of all groups of children in their class.

-At our school, we have a team of staff who deliver small group quality learning sessions within the classrooms and who also plan and deliver specific one-to-one programmes and timetables for pupils with specific difficulties.
+At our school, we have a team of support staff who deliver small group quality learning sessions within the classrooms and who also plan and deliver specific one-to-one programmes for pupils with a specific difficulty.